Losing fat whilst gaining muscle or “toning up” is a common goal. However, there are a few questions worth considering.

-As calorie deficits up to 500cal/day are more likely to result in both muscle gain and fat loss than larger deficits, you’re looking at a deficit window of ~100-500cal per day.
-(It is important to note that as you lose or gain weight, calorie changes will need to be adjusted accordingly due to metabolic adaptation.)
+Calorie deficits up to 500cal/day are more likely to result in both muscle gain and fat loss than larger deficits.
+So you are looking at a deficit of ~100-500cal per day.

 Exact calorie requirements all come down to individual circumstances.
-Weight, activity level, how long you have been training for and what your goals are, all impact finding that sweet spot of consuming enough calories to maximise muscle growth but also lose body fat.
+The following factors all impact the sweet spot of consuming enough calories to maximise muscle growth while also losing body fat:

-As muscle-building hormones respond to how large calorie deficits are, the smaller the calorie deficit the more optimal these hormones will respond, allowing greater muscle growth.
+Muscle-building hormones respond to how large calorie deficits.
+The smaller the calorie deficit, the more optimally these hormones will respond.
+This allows greater muscle growth.

-Basically, a smaller calorie deficit is going to make it easier for your body to build muscle, however, it will take longer to lose body fat.
-So, if your goals aren’t restricted by time, it makes sense to utilise a smaller calorie deficit (around 100-300) to maximise growth.
+A smaller deficit is going to make it easier to build muscle.
+However, it will take longer to lose body fat.
+If your goals aren’t restricted by time, it makes sense to utilise a smaller calorie deficit.

 How Much Protein Should You Eat to Gain Muscle and Lose Weight?